stordahl/systemize/README.md

 # systemize
-Systemize is a SvelteKit framework for building scalable design systems for the web
+Systemize is a toolkit for building scalable design systems & component libraries with Svelte

 ## UNDER CONSTRUCTION